edithsyl/HCI-Object-detection-and-translation/README.md

 - [Next.js](https://nextjs.org/) - A JavaScript framework for building server-rendered React applications.
 - [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) - A progressive web app that can be installed on a user's device and run offline, providing a native-like experience.

 ## Acknowledgement
-[@juanjaho](https://github.com/juanjaho) - original work by Juan Sebastian [@WongKinYiu](https://github.com/WongKinYiu) for creating such an amazing [YOLOv7](https://github.com/WongKinYiu/yolov7) model.
+This project is built based on the following two repos:

-[ONNXRuntime Web Demo](https://github.com/microsoft/onnxruntime-web-demo) on how to use ONNXRuntime in a web application.
+[@juanjaho](https://github.com/juanjaho) - Object Detection Web App by Juan Sebastian [@colbyfayock](https://github.com/colbyfayock/my-translator-app) -  AI Translator by Colby Fayock

 ## Citation for YOLOv7